jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 This `Vagrantfile` generates 5 virtual machine: one client (IP address 33.3.3.33/24) connected to the CPE, which is connected to 2 MPTCP proxies, which in turn are connected to one server (IP address 66.6.6.33/24).
 If the client is connected to VLAN 100, data is sent over `proxy1` (default scheduler) to the server.
 If the client is connected to VLAN 200, data is sent over `proxy2` (Round-Robin scheduler) to the server.

+**NOTE**: These virtual machines employ only 1GB of RAM in order to consume too much memory from the host machine.
+Feel free to change this if you have more resources.

 In order to launch this scenario, please execute these commands in the following order:

 - **proxy1**: